Chase Trifecta Point Calculators

 Do note that the Chase Freedom is not part of any Chase Card combination listed on this page due to the fact that the card has rotating categories and the fact that the categories for the year aren't known in advance.
 The Chase Freedom card has no annual fee and I highly recommend making this card part of your combination.

-Before you dive head first into Chase's credit cards, you must first learn about Chase's 5/24 rule.
+You will want to be well aware of the Chase 5/24 rule before you start applying for any kind of reward cards with Chase (or other banks for that matter).
 If you have opened more than 5 new credit card accounts within the last 24 months (2 years), you will more than likely not be approved for a Chase credit card.
 This includes personal Chase cards as well as personal cards opened at other banks.
-All cards on this page falls under the Chase 5/24 rule along with other Chase credit cards:
+All Chase Ultimate Rewards and cash back credit cards listed on this page falls under the Chase 5/24 rule along with other Chase credit cards such as:

 If you're not sure of how many new accounts you've opened, you can sign up for a free Credit Karma account.
 It will show you how many new accounts you've opened and you can use that to see if you fall under the 5/24 rule.